NIRVANA: Structured Pruning Reimagined for Large Language Model Compression: Proposed Method: NIRVANA

 \subsection{Adaptive Sparsity Allocation between Attention and MLP - Model Level}

 Having established the unit-level saliency scores, we now address model-level pruning, focusing on how units are ranked globally and how sparsity is allocated between MLP neurons and attention heads.
 Most prior works~\citep{sun2023wanda,pmlr-v202-frantar23a,NEURIPS2023_44956951,slicegpt,slimgpt} adopt local sparsity strategies by applying fixed pruning ratios to each layer or module, implicitly treating all units equally regardless of their functional role.
 However, recent studies~\citep{adaptpruner,flap} have also noted the challenge of balancing pruning across modules due to scale mismatches, though their approaches primarily rely on heuristic metric normalization.
 In contrast, we adopt a principled global sparsity strategy where all units across layers and modules are ranked jointly by their saliency scores, ensuring the overall sparsity target is achieved.
-To prevent layer collapse~\citep{NEURIPS2020_46a4378f,JMLR:v24:22-0415}, we introduce a simple safeguard that retains at least one unit per layer.

-Furthermore, motivated by prior observations that MLP layers tend to store factual knowledge more efficiently than attention heads~\citep{nichani2024understanding}, we introduce an explicit sparsity allocation parameter \(\gamma\) to control the relative pruning rates between MLP neurons and attention heads.
-Unlike heuristic standardization, this parameterized allocation allows us to systematically adjust pruning aggressiveness between the two components, providing a more flexible and interpretable balance:
+To prevent layer collapse~\citep{NEURIPS2020_46a4378f,JMLR:v24:22-0415}, we introduce a safeguard that retains at least one unit per layer.
+Furthermore, motivated by findings that MLP layers store factual knowledge more efficiently than attention heads~\citep{nichani2024understanding}, we introduce a sparsity allocation parameter $\gamma$ to balance their relative pruning rates.
+We analytically derive the optimal $\gamma$ by quantifying the expected structural influence of each module (detailed in \cref{app:gamma}), ensuring a theoretically principled allocation:

 where \(v\) denotes the overall target sparsity, \(v_{\mathrm{MLP}}\) and \(v_{\mathrm{Attn}}\) denote the applied sparsity to MLP neurons and attention heads, respectively, and \(\#_{\mathrm{MLP}}\) and \(\#_{\mathrm{Attn}}\) represent their total parameter counts.
-Details on how \(\gamma\) is determined are provided in \cref{app:gamma}.
 This global ranking and adaptive allocation process is illustrated in \cref{fig:tasp} (right).